errbotio/err-backend-mattermost/README.md

 Some things have changed, please see the updated requirements and changed BOT_IDENTITY parameters.

+ - 'email' is now 'login'
+ - 'server' is the url without https:// or the port.
+Port and scheme have their own option now.
+ - You need to `pip install mattermostdriver`

 ### APIv3
 Use the APIv3 branch for that.